 It is a priority for us to have relaxed animals.
 We move our sheep quietly on foot without dogs, motor bikes or 4-wheelers using low-stress stock handling techniques.
 We do not remove the tails of our sheep and we do not wean our lambs – the ewes do that.
 Lambs are processed at our closest facility in Gundagai and cut expertly by our local Gundagai butcher.

 We are in love with our mini herd of Dexter cattle.
 Dexters are a small breed of dual-purpose (providing milk and meat) cattle from Ireland.
 Once a rare breed, they are now classified as recovering.
-Our girls are Geranium, Dora and little Hazel.
-We have also just welcomed new calves – Mr Poindexter, Baby Blue and Baby Violet.
+Our girls are Geranium, Dora, Hazel, Calendula and Violet.
+We have also just welcomed new calves – Pansy, Rusty and Coco.

 We occasionally have beef for sale.
 Our beef, like our lamb, is entirely grass-fed on mostly native pasture.
 We aim to expand our cattle herd in 2018 so that we can offer our beautiful beef weekly via local Farmers’ Markets.
 That’s the aim.
 We will keep you posted.

-Our chickens - a mixed flock of Australorps, White Leghorns, Rhode Island Reds and a few Araucanas produce fabulous pasture-raised eggs with exceptionally orange yolks.
-We do not raise ISA Browns as they have short lives due to their prolific egg-laying qualities.
+Our chickens - a mixed flock of Australorps, White Leghorns, Rhode Island Reds, Araucanas and Marans produce fabulous pasture-raised eggs with exceptionally orange yolks.
+We do not raise ISA Browns or Hi-line Browns - they are industrial chickens and they have short lives due to their prolific egg-laying qualities.

-Albury Wodonga Farmers' Market in Albury every second Saturday
+- Albury Wodonga Market in Albury every second Saturday

 We can arrange delivery to Gundagai, Tumut and Adelong by appointment.